karolbontron/karolbontron/README.md

 - 👋 Hi, I’m @karolbontron
-- 👀 I’m interested in Data Science, Data Analise, AI
+- 👀 I’m interested in Data Science, Data Analise, AI and a lot more
-- 🌱 I’m currently learning Data Visualisation, Data Mining, Web Scrapping
-- 💞️ I’m looking to collaborate on Data Science
-- 📫 How to reach me +48796172626; karol.bontron@protonmail.ch

 <!---
 karolbontron/karolbontron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.